nRFCloud/device-simulator-v2/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This is a software device simulator that shows how to use the [nRF Cloud APIs](https://docs.nordicsemi.com/bundle/nrf-cloud/page/APIs/APIOverview.html) to create device certificates, onboard a device to your team, do Firmware Over-the-Air Updates (FOTA), and more.
-Altough we call it a "simulator", this tool creates real, working IoT devices that run from your local machine.
+Although we call it a "simulator", this tool creates real, working IoT devices that run from your local machine.

 ## Usage

+### CLI Options and Help
+Run `npx @nrfcloud/device-simulator-v2 --help` to see the list of options and additional information.

 ### Most basic usage
-The most basic usage is just creating a device.
+The most basic usage is just creating a device that connects to nRF Cloud.
 For that you just need an API key.
-The device ID can be randomly generated, and the rest of the necessary information (mqtt endpoint, cert, and mqtt prefix) will be pulled from the device API.
+The device ID can be randomly generated, and the rest of the necessary information (mqtt endpoint, cert, and mqtt prefix) will be set automatically.

-This will create a new device with AWS IoT, but it will not onboard it to your team (use the `-a preconnect` flag for onboarding).
+The following command will create a new device with AWS IoT, but it will not onboard it to your team (use the `-a preconnect` flag for onboarding).
 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> [-d <desired device ID>] -t atv2
 ```